DenisGorbachev/scenarios/data/books/storytailor.md

 * Programmer wants to see multiple linear stories to be able to implement them one-by-one.
 * Tester wants to see multiple linear stories to be able to test them one-by-one.

+### Follower subscribes to designer stories

+* Follower reads designer story
+* Follower decides that he wants to receive notifications when designer publishes another story
+* Follower subscribes to designer stories
+  * Follower subscribes by submitting an email form
+  * Follower subscribes by joining a Telegram channel
+  * Follower subscribes by following a Twitter account
+  * Follower subscribes by following a Facebook account

 ### Designer receives feedback on changes

 * [Designer writes a story](#designer-writes-a-story).